sugaryourcoffee/secondhand/doc/upgrading-rails-4.0-to-rails-4.1.md

     xhr :get, :index, format: :js

-in the tests that fail due to the `ActionController::InvalidCrossOriginRequest`
+in the tests but we are doing a plain visit.
+So the cause might lay somewhere beneath the visit method.

 ## Asset filtered out and will not be served
 The error message in caused by Gritter.
 First update to the latest version with